 The journal entry posted in QuickBooks will include Debits and Credits that both add to the same total (in bookkeeping debits must equal credits in a journal entry).

 The debits in the journal entry are the payments you received from your customers broken down by payment method.
 They are posted to Undeposited Funds in your QuickBooks Chart of Accounts.

 The information displayed in the export results will agree to the Revenue Snapshot report run for the same date range.
 The Revenue Snapshot report can be considered the 'backup' for the journal entry.
 There is a link to this report in the QuickBooks Online Export menu.
-It can also be accessed from Tools > Reports.
+It can also be accessed from Transactions > Reports.

 The Revenue Snapshot for the export pictured above looks like this:

-At this point you should confirm the journal entry came into QuickBooks correctly.
+At this point, you should confirm the journal entry came into QuickBooks correctly.
 Sign into your QuickBooks account and navigate to the Chart of Accounts.
 Locate the Undeposited Funds account and click on Account History to see the account ledger.